Should I consider specialist cruise travel insurance?

 Will the countries my cruise visits affect the price of my insurance?

-Yes.
-Where you’re visiting could impact the price of your cruise travel insurance.
+The countries you visit while on holiday could well impact on the price of your cruise travel insurance.

 For example, the following countries all have a high level of private health care, therefore it costs more to receive treatment there.
 As a result, you might find it’s more expensive to get cover if you’re visiting any of these countries: